High BPA levels linked to 49% greater risk of death within 10 years, study says - Local News 8

 While BPA was only one of those categories, it’s the most studied synthetic chemical, and it’s widely found in human tissue.
 One study found drinking water from polycarbonate bottles increased BPA levels by two-thirds in just one week.
 A report by the CDC found levels of BPA in the urine of nearly every American adult.

-The American Chemistry Council, which represents US chemical, plastics and chlorine industries, said the term “endocrine disruptor” was “widely misused,” and provided the following statement when CNN published the review of evidence:
+The American Chemistry Council, which represents US chemical, plastics and chlorine industries, provided the following statement:

-“To stay below ranges of exposure determined to be safe, consumers should read product labels closely and follow directions carefully.
-Some exposures will produce no response at all, while others may bring about temporary responses to which the body can naturally adjust and maintain its normal function.
-The primary focus should be on preventing over-exposures so that any potential health risks can be avoided.”
+“BPA is one of the most thoroughly tested chemicals used today and has a safety track record of 50 years, and regulatory bodies around the world have reviewed the science and have found BPA to be safe,” said Jennifer Garfinkel, ACC director of product communications, in a statement.

+“Total exposure to BPA, from all sources, is extremely low — about 1,000 times below the safe intake levels set by government bodies in the US,” Garfinkel said.

 Rise of the bisphenol family